Online payment risks | Trust & Safety | Financial Crime

 Online platforms and marketplaces face a huge range of payment risks that vary depending on the platform type and span legal, compliance, financial, and reputational risks.
 Some risk types are more intuitive than others, but they crop up everywhere in the payments space.
 However, platforms and marketplaces with their nested merchants, sellers, and inventory providers provide a degree of opaqueness that fraudsters take full advantage of.
 Some of the most common risks include:

-- Fake reviews: As consumers increasingly rely on review sites to make purchasing decisions, the fake reviews trade has ballooned.
+• Fake reviews: As consumers increasingly rely on review sites to make purchasing decisions, the fake reviews trade has ballooned.
 Business owners can buy fake reviews from brokers who hire staff in low-cost regions and use VPNs to mask their locations.
 It's a huge market, with some sellers offering $15 gift cards for a positive review of a product costing $10.
-In 2022, Amazon reported more than 23,000 social media groups, with over 46 million members and followers, that facilitated fake reviews
+In 2023, Amazon proactively blocked more than 250 million suspected fake reviews from its stores worldwide

 Online platforms must have a robust system of controls to spot these scams and shut them down quickly.
 But detecting and preventing illegal activities across the range of risks and the vast volume of transactions is an uphill battle.
 This is where trust and safety and financial crime teams can join forces to leverage each other's expertise.